ElliotRedhead/NHL-TeamVersus/README.md

 ### Known Bugs

 With the statistics list already generated, if using a browser compatibility tool to check layout across resolutions the team logos in the statistics list will be an incorrect size.
 This is fixed by re-comparing the teams at the chosen test resolution.
+This layout bug does not affect standard use of the site, and is known to be present across other popular websites i.e. Facebook.

 ## Deployment